prebid/prebid-server-java/docs/developers/functional-tests.md

 `launchContainers` - responsible for starting the MockServer and the MySQLContainer container.
 Default value is false.
 `max.containers.count` - maximum number of simultaneously running PBS containers.
 Default value is 2.
 `skipFunctionalTests` - allow to skip funtional tests.
-Default value is false.
+Default value is false to not launch containers for unit tests.
 `skipUnitTests` - allow to skip unit tests.
 Default value is false.

 **Debug:**